andytlr/dropbox-carousel/README.md

 ![Welcome](welcome.gif)

 - [x] Transform the illustrations on scroll
-- [x] Clamp the translate min values so when you scroll down the illustrations don't fly everywhere.
+- [x] Clamp the translate end y values so when you scroll down the illustrations don't fly everywhere.
 They still have some rotation and scale so it isn't a hard end.
+- [x] Clamp the y start values.
+But adjust the scroll minimum in the range converter to be less than the actual minimum scroll value so the illustrations can bounce past 0 but not just keep flying all over the place.
+- [x] Spent forever getting this to be decently designed code instead of 100s of lines of copy paste.

 ### Sign in